http4s/http4s/docs/src/hugo/content/middleware.md

 wrappedService(goodRequest).run
 wrappedService(badRequest).run
 ```

-Note that the successful response has our header added to it.
+Note that the successful response has your header added to it.

 If you intend to use you middleware in multiple places,  you may want to implement
 it as an `object` and use the `apply` method.